dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 ## Choose server rendered UI or client rendered UI

-There are two general approaches to building modern web UI:
+There are two general approaches to building modern web UI with ASP.NET Core:

-* Apps that render UI on the server.
+* Apps that render UI from the server.
 * Apps that render UI on the client in the browser.

 There are benefits and drawbacks to consider for either approach.
 A hybrid approach is also possible.
 For example, most of the web UI is rendered on the server, and client rendered pages are added as needed.